Unrivaled and reliable laser fume extraction

 The LAS equipment series covers the entire range of fume extraction technology – for any laser process in many industries as well as handicraft and research.

 Overview LAS series systems:

 Video on fume extraction technology for critical laser processes

 Laser smoke as an example of hazardous substances

 Nowadays, laser technology can be found in many industries such as electronics, machinery, medical, in metal and plastics processing, to name a few.
 For example, in metal processing dusts containing heavy metals are released that may accumulate in the human body.
 During processing of alloyed metals, contained substances such as nickel, cobalt and chromium are released.
 The pyrolysis of organic substances may generate dioxins or hydrogen chloride.
-Furthermore, laser fume contains fine dust that may, in the worst case, lead to respiratory diseases, cardiovascular problems, and an increased cancer risk.
+Furthermore, laser smoke contains fine dust and particulates that may, in the worst case, lead to respiratory diseases, cardiovascular problems, and an increased cancer risk.

 Pollutants of any size always affect humans, machines and the environment.
 In addition to social and human aspects, a high sickness absence rate of employees has adverse economic effects on companies just like malfunctioning machines due to pollutions.
 Maintenance expenses, rework, and finally loss of reputation and falling customer demands are the predominant adverse effects.

 There is one solutions for all these problems: air purification technology, which reliably protects equipment and employee health, and additionally, considers changing process parameters.

 By now, fume extraction technology covers a wide range of airborne contaminants.
 Nearly all laser processes to be found in manufacturing industries are supported.
 From interconnection and separation technologies, surface processing such as welding, sintering, melting or marking, or production processes such as additive manufacturing – all these processes generate harmful substances that might show extreme impact on human health.

 Our LAS system series ensures clean working conditions.
 We will gladly proof this statement.
 Just contact us.